-Using a Speak Up Hub on our internal web pages, we clearly communicate and signpost to our staff how they can raise any concerns regarding illegal, unethical or dishonest behaviour including MSHT related risks or issues.
+Using a Speak Up Hub on the NFU Mutual intranet, we clearly communicate and signpost to our staff how they can raise any concerns regarding illegal, unethical or dishonest behaviour including MSHT related risks or issues.
 Our 'Speak Up Procedure' provides our staff with guidance on how they can raise concerns relating to the activities of NFU Mutual which are in the public interest.
-The Procedure explicitly signposts MSHT.
+The Procedure explicitly signposts MSHT to staff.

-If our staff feel unable, for whatever reason, to raise a MSHT concern directly with someone at NFU Mutual, we provide all staff with access to Safecall, an external and independent company which runs a 24 hour / 7 days a week confidential reporting service.
+If our staff feel unable, for whatever reason, to raise a MSHT concern directly with someone at NFU Mutual, we provide all staff with access to Safecall, an external and independent company which runs a 24 hour/7 days a week confidential reporting service.